kimsyna/hallyu-chain/README.md

 ## Newsletter

 Handles email subscriptions for updates and airdrop news.
-The signup form in `index.html` and logic in `src/index.ts` post to the endpoint specified by the `NEWSLETTER_API_URL` environment variable.
+The signup form in `index.html` and logic in `src/index.ts` post to the endpoint provided either by the `NEWSLETTER_API_URL` environment variable or by `newsletter.config.json`.
 Translations reside under `locales/`.

 ## FAQ